Infineon/mtb-example-btsdk-hal-low-power/README.md

 **Note**: If the download fails, it is possible that a previously loaded application is preventing programming.
 For example, the application may use a custom baud rate that the download process does not detect or the device may be in low-power mode.
 In that case, it may be necessary to put the board in recovery mode, and then try the programming operation again from the IDE.
 To enter recovery mode, first, press and hold the Recover button (SW1), press and release the Reset button (SW2), and then release the Recover button (SW1).

 6. After the programming is complete, the device will boot up and enter ePDS mode.
 Give the device a few seconds (~5) to enter ePDS mode.
 Note the current readings from ammeters.
-These are the current consumed in ePDS mode with no Bluetooth activity.
+These are the current consumed in ePDS mode with no Bluetooth&#174; activity.

 Figure 2.
 Bootup Log